The American civil war (1861–1865)

 Slavery, and opposition to it, had existed since before independence (1776) but, in the 19th century, the abolitionists gradually increased in number.
 The South's attitude was that each state had the right to make any law it wanted, and if southern states wanted slavery, the US government could not prevent it.
 Many southerners became secessionists.
 It means they were for the partition between the northern and the southern states.

-States did not believe them and began to leave the Union.
+southern States did not believe them and began to leave

 In 1860 there were only 34 States in the US.
 Eleven of them had left the Union (seceded) to form the Confederate States of America (The Confederacy).

 In 1863, President Lincoln issued the Emancipation Proclamation, in which all the slaves were declared free.

 In the South especially, people suffered greatly from the war and had little to eat.
 On 9 April 1865, when the South could fight no more, General Lee surrendered to General Grant.
 A total of 620.000 people had been killed and many more wounded.

 The war was over but the feeling of hostility against